-AT-403 and AT-390 are novel small-molecule NOP receptor agonists with affinity, potency, and selectivity for the NOP receptor better than those of our previously used NOP agonist Ro 65-6570 (Marti et al., 2012), and in line with most potent and selective NOP receptor agonists described thus far (Zaveri, 2016).
-In vivo, both AT-403 and AT-390 significantly improved parkinsonian-like akinesia at low doses and disrupted motor coordination and global behaviour at higher ones.
-AT-403 was remarkably potent, 10-fold more than AT-390, causing behavioural effects at doses as low as 0.01 mg kg-1, and overt sedation at 0.3 mg kg-1.
-Various studies have shown that genetic deletion or pharmacological blockade of the NOP receptor improve motor activity in naïve mice, rats and nonhuman primates (Candeletti et al., 2000; Marti et al., 2004b; Marti et al., 2008; Rizzi et al., 2011; Viaro et al., 2008) suggesting that endogenous N/OFQ tonically inhibits motor behaviour.
+6570 (Marti et al., 2012), and in line with most potent and selective NOP receptor agonists described thus far (Zaveri, 2016).
+In vivo, both AT-403 and AT-390 significantly improved Parkinsonian-like akinesia at low doses and, at higher doses, disrupted motor coordination and global behaviour.
+AT-403 was remarkably potent, 10-fold more than AT-390, causing behavioural effects at doses as low as 0.01 mg·kg-1, and overt sedation at 0.3 mg·kg-1.
+Various studies have shown that genetic deletion or pharmacological blockade of the NOP receptor improves motor activity in naïve mice, rats and nonhuman primates (Candeletti and Ferri, 2000; Marti et al., 2004b, 2008; Viaro et al., 2008; Rizzi et al., 2011) suggesting that endogenous N/OFQ tonically inhibits motor behaviour.
 Motor inhibition is also typically observed when intermediate-to-high doses of the natural agonist N/OFQ are exogenously administered.
 However, exogenous N/OFQ is capable of promoting movement when given at low doses (Florin et al., 1996; Kuzmin et al., 2004; Marti et al., 2009; Viaro et al., 2013), an effect that originates from changes of primary motor cortex activity (Marti et al., 2009).
-The biphasic effect on motor function produced by AT-403 and AT-390 is similar to that of the NOP receptor agonist SCH 655842 in mice, where low doses stimulated and higher doses inhibited total distance travelled (Lu et al., 2011).
-Nonetheless, not all small-molecule NOP receptor agonists replicate this profile, since Ro 64-6198 caused only inhibition (Kuzmin et al., 2004).
-The finding that low doses of AT-403 and AT-390 reduced the immobility time in the catalepsy test, and that this effect persisted also at doses inhibiting rotarod performance, would indicate a specific control operated by NOP receptors on neuronal circuits regulating time to initiate movement, i.e. akinesia.
-Indeed, the effect is clearly mediated by NOP receptors, since it was reversed by SB-612111, at doses per se ineffective on motor function.
-The reason why AT-403 and AT-390 did not also affect stepping activity or rotarod performance at these low doses may be due to plastic changes of N/OFQ transmission in the parkinsonian brain.
-In particular, since N/OFQ tone is reduced in some areas (e.g. striatum) and elevated in others (e.g. SNr), we speculate that AT-403 and AT-390 may target specific subpopulations of NOP receptors that are not saturated by endogenous N/OFQ, or that are even up-regulated, perhaps as a compensatory response following the drop of N/OFQ levels (Marti et al., 2012).
+The biphasic effect on motor function produced by AT-403 and AT-390 is similar to that of the NOP receptor agonist SCH 655842 in mice, where low doses stimulated and higher doses inhibited, the total distance travelled (Lu et al., 2011).
+Nonetheless, not all low MW NOP receptor agonists exhibit this profile, since Ro 64-6198 caused only inhibition (Kuzmin et al., 2004).
+The finding that low doses of AT-403 and AT-390 reduced the immobility time in the catalepsy test and that this effect persisted also at doses inhibiting rotarod performance would indicate a specific control operated by NOP receptors on neuronal circuits regulating time to initiate movement, that is, akinesia.
+Indeed, the effect is clearly mediated by NOP receptors, as it was reversed by SB-612111, at doses per se ineffective on motor function.
+The reason why AT-403 and AT-390 did not also affect stepping activity or rotarod performance at these low doses may be due to plastic changes of N/OFQ transmission in the Parkinsonian brain.
+In particular, as N/OFQ tone is reduced in some areas (e.g. striatum) and elevated in others (e.g. SNr), we speculate that AT-403 and AT-390 may target specific subpopulations of NOP receptors that are not saturated by endogenous N/OFQ or that are even up-regulated, perhaps as a compensatory response following the drop of N/OFQ levels (Marti et al., 2012).
 Alternatively, we must consider the possibility that the reduction of immobility time may reflect changes in non-motor functions.
-Indeed in rats, NOP receptor agonists exert anxiolysis at low, non-sedative doses (Jenck et al., 2000; Lu et al., 2011; Varty et al., 2008).
-However, the finding that Ro 65-6570 ameliorated axial symptoms in MPTP-treated nonhuman primates (Marti et al., 2012) seems to confirm the view that NOP receptor stimulation can exert positive motor effects, even under parkinsonian conditions, in different animal species.
+Indeed in rats.
+NOP receptor agonists exert anxiolysis at low, non-sedative doses (Jenck et al., 2000; Varty et al., 2008; Lu et al., 2011).
+However, the finding that Ro 65-6570 ameliorated axial symptoms in MPTP-treated non-human primates (Marti et al., 2012) seems to confirm the view that NOP receptor stimulation can exert positive motor effects, even under Parkinsonian conditions, in different animal species.